zhutony25/Phonomotor-Image-Generator/README.md

 # Phonomotor Image Generator
-Chrome extension converting text into pictures to assist stroke survivors with speech therapy
+Chrome extension that converts text into descriptive pictures to help with speech therapy